ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-home.md

 # How do I run SQL queries from the command-line?

-The FBSQL Command Line Interface tool for Linux and MacOS systems supports:
+The fbsql Command Line Interface tool for Linux and MacOS systems supports:
 * API-key and user authenticated connections to FeatureBase databases
-* SQL statements input via text files or the FBSQL interface
+* SQL statements input via text files or the fbsql interface
 * meta-commands to control output and task scripting and automation

 ## Before you begin